Rigor/PerfAlert/README.md

 To change your heroku deployment configuration, edit the `app.json` file in the root directory.
 More information on how to use this file can be found [here](https://devcenter.heroku.com/articles/app-json-schema).

+You'll need to install the Heroku Redis add on in order for Sidekiq to be able to enqueue jobs.
+Once Redis is instaled, set the `REDIS_PROVIDER` env variable with `heroku config:set REDIS_PROVIDER=REDISTOGO_URL`.

 ### CI

 Right now, PerfAlert only supports webhooks sent from Semaphore CI.
 We plan to add support for more CI webhooks.